TomiMalamud/portfolio/README.md

 # Tomás Malamud's Portfolio

-Portfolio built from a template with Next.js 13 app dir, Contentlayer, Tailwind CSS and dark mode.
+Portfolio built on top of a shadcn template with Next.js 13 App Router, [Contentlayer](https://contentlayer.dev), Tailwind CSS and dark mode.

+Here I share my projects, articles and other stuff about me.